Accelergy-Project/gem5-accelergy-connector/README.md

 ## Mapping files
 Mappings from Gem5 classes to Accelergy classes are specified in the `mappings` directory.
 Each file represents a pair of mappings.
-The connector script `connector.py` will generate an accelergy component at path `path` for every matching gem5 class in the `config.json` file where `criteria(params)` evaluates to true.
-The mapping does not have to be one-to-one.
-It may be many-to-one or one-to-many as is the case for the gem5 class `DerivO3CPU` which corresponds to a number of accelergy components.

 An example for the data cache is shown below.

 ```python
 gem5_class = "Cache"